scar1377/intro-week-solution/day_2/2_data_variables/notes.md

 "hello northcoders".slice(0, 6);
 ```

 This block of code is designed to access the first word in the string `"hello northcoders"`.
 However, if we needed to use this piece of data repeatedly throughout our code then we would have to write out this block of code again and again.
-Instead we can store this data "hello northcoders" in a **variable**
+Instead we can store this data "hello northcoders" in a **variable**.

+---

 🔑 A variable is used to store a piece of data or information

+---

 ## Variable declarations